ooilchen/fyp/README.md

 This project aims to:
 •	Develop a web-based campus confession for UNIMAS students.
-•	Develop a user-friendly and analytical online platform for students to have more interaction and get updates within campus.
+•	Develop a user-friendly and analytical online platform for students to have more interaction within campus.
 •	Create a systematic yet efficient content filtering and management administration system.

 How to run